mngeethasree/Facebook_Link_Prediction/README.md

 Using optimal values of depth and number of estimators, we train a Random Forest Classifier <br>

 ## Performance metric to validate the model:
 It is important to be precise about model prediction as well as capture all actual possible links within model predictions.
-Since both precision and recall are important,  F1 score can be considered as a metric to select the optimal model
+Since both precision and recall are important,  F1 score can be considered as a metric to select the optimal model.  <br>

-**Confusion Matrix of Train Set**
+**Confusion Matrix of Train Set** <br>
  <img width="620" alt="image" src="https://github.com/mngeethasree/Facebook_Link_Prediction/assets/68059811/01503c28-c134-46d3-af1b-f76d69cc269d"> <br>

-**Confusion Matrix of Train Set**
+**Confusion Matrix of Train Set** <br>
 <img width="625" alt="image" src="https://github.com/mngeethasree/Facebook_Link_Prediction/assets/68059811/2d0cf8d4-8c69-4e0f-b162-5ca8f4b42458"> <br>

 ## Final Results